-Home alone this morning I decided to make pancakes and serve my soon-to-be happy myself with handmade ceramics.
-I even had a tiny ceramic pitcher for the maple syrup.
-Fill it and you have just enough syrup for a pancake.
-I added a handmade juice cup and napkin just because.
+Home alone this morning I made pancakes served on handmade ceramics.
+Even a tiny clay pitcher for the maple syrup.
+I added a handcrafted juice cup and napkin just because.
 Perfection.
 I adore a handmade table setting.

 Table set and pancake done, I sat at the kitchen counter with the newspaper and took the first bite with my head bent toward the front page.
-And then I noticed the morning light edging across the countertop.
-It looked holy and I felt anointed.
+Then I noticed the morning light edging across the countertop.
+It looked holy, and I felt anointed.

 If I make a practice of sitting with the sun at 9:30, my days will be lighter.
 But I rarely do.
-I forget to pause because my to-do list is in charge of my head.
+I forget to pause because my to-do list rules my head.
 I’m more likely to wipe the countertop than see the sunlight glowing underneath my sponge.

 I work in an office on the first floor of our house.
-I could set a timer for 9:30 and run into the kitchen when it rings.
-The sound of the timer would be a slap of ice water, but then I’d see the sun streaming through the kitchen windows.
-It would be a shock of a different sort.
-Feelings of awe and wonder strike when I see that sunlight.
-It’s magnificent.
+I could set a timer for 9:30 and bound to the kitchen when it rings.
+The sound a slap of ice water, but then I’d see the sun streaming through the kitchen windows.
+Feelings of awe and wonder washing through me.
+The morning light is magnificent.